Welcome to the

 Marlborough

-To help you find your way along the 380km Classic New Zealand Wine Trail, keep an eye out for the grape signs along the way.
+To help you find your way along the 380km trail, keep an eye out for the grape signs along the way.
 These will guide you through Hawke’s Bay, Wairarapa, Wellington, and across Cook Strait to Marlborough.